 Recently, this splendid place became famous for its appearance in a famous scene of " The Great Beauty" by Paolo Sorrentino, Golden Globes winner in 2014.
 Also, other main attractions of the Aventine Hill were used as location for this movie, and it's possible to visit them all through an exclusive movie-locations tour that will make you breathe the mysterious atmosphere of Sorrentino's mastepiece.

-Rising behind the beautiful district of Trastevere, the Janiculum Hill is one of the most romantic places in Rome, offering nice walkways immersed in the green and breathtaking views of the city: from here, your gaze will be amazed, embracing the roofs, the ancient ruins, the monuments and the Baroque domes up to the surrounding hills.
+Rising behind the beautiful district of Trastevere, the Janiculum Hill (Gianicolo in italian) is one of the most romantic places in Rome, offering nice walkways immersed in the green and breathtaking views of the city.
+Ascend Gianicolo for panoramic views: your gaze will be amazed, embracing the roofs, the ancient ruins, the monuments and the Baroque domes up to the surrounding hills.

 Atop the Janiculum is the Fountain of Acqua Paola, which is considered among the most beautiful fountains of Rome, with its imposing façade decorated with high-reliefs of angels and demons.
 Just like the Orange Garden (n°4 on this list) also this fountain has appeared in the opening scene of "The Great Beauty" by Paolo Sorrentino.